๐Ÿ’ŠIntro to Pharmacology

 Self-Check Questions

 1. A patient on warfarin starts taking a new medication and experiences increased bleeding.
-The new drug is a competitive inhibitor of the same enzyme warfarin targets.
-Explain why competitive inhibition at the same site would increase rather than decrease warfarin's effect—or identify what's wrong with this scenario.
+The new drug is described as a competitive inhibitor of the same enzyme warfarin targets.
+Explain why competitive inhibition at the same site would increase rather than decrease warfarin's effect, or identify what's wrong with this scenario.

-2. Compare and contrast how SSRIs and cocaine both increase synaptic monoamine levels.
-What transporter differences explain their different clinical profiles?
+2. SSRIs and cocaine both increase synaptic monoamine levels by blocking reuptake transporters.
+What differences in transporter selectivity and pharmacokinetics explain their very different clinical profiles?

-3. Which two mechanisms would you expect to produce the fastest onset of drug effect: nuclear receptor activation, ion channel blockade, enzyme inhibition, or G-protein coupled receptor activation?
-Explain your reasoning.
+3. Which two of the following mechanisms would you expect to produce the fastest onset of drug effect: nuclear receptor activation, ion channel blockade, enzyme inhibition, or G-protein coupled receptor activation?
+Explain your reasoning based on the signaling steps involved.

 4. A cancer drug is described as an antimetabolite that inhibits dihydrofolate reductase.
-What cellular process is disrupted, and why does this preferentially affect cancer cells?
+What cellular process is disrupted, why does this preferentially affect cancer cells, and how does leucovorin rescue work?

-5. An FRQ asks you to explain why benzodiazepines have a ceiling effect for sedation while barbiturates can cause fatal respiratory depression, even though both enhance GABA signaling.
-Use the concept of allosteric modulation vs. direct activation in your answer.
+5. Explain why benzodiazepines have a ceiling effect for sedation while barbiturates can cause fatal respiratory depression, even though both enhance GABA signaling.
+Use the concept of allosteric modulation vs. direct channel activation in your answer.